getify/You-Dont-Know-JS/async & performance/ch6.md

 Your temptation is probably to believe that `a` is starting out as `"x"` for each test iteration.

 But it's not!
-It's starting `a` at `"x"` for each test cycle, and then your repeated `+ "w"` concatenations will be making a larger and larger `a` value, even though you're only ever accessing the charater `"w"` at the `1` position.
+It's starting `a` at `"x"` for each test cycle, and then your repeated `+ "w"` concatenations will be making a larger and larger `a` value, even though you're only ever accessing the character `"w"` at the `1` position.

 Where this most commonly bites you is when you make side effect changes to something like the DOM, like appending a child element.
 You may think your parent element is set as empty each time, but it's actually getting lots of elements added, and that can significantly sway the results of your tests.